 And then, above all, this postcard is not commonplace.
 Not only because it comes from the other side of the world, in the middle of Oceania, but also because it was posted... under the sea!
 I love it !!!! 😃

 This waterproof postcard is made of a special material, which looks like paper but has the resistance of plastic.
 Kitsch as you like, with a "nice" photomontage, it represents the one and only underwater post office in the world.

 The only underwater post office in the world

-This is a real post office, all there is official.
+It's a real post office, all official.

 Finally, I also put below a video of the submarine post office, found on YouTube (but turn off the sound, the music hurts your ears):